Klerkskraal Dam: Geography

 The dam is surrounded by at least 7 karst springs of which only 2 have a permanent flow throughout the year, the others are false eyes, only flowing in summer after the rains.
 The main eye is known as Bovenste Oog which draws water from the Turffontein compartment.

 Uses

 Angling

 The dam is very popular amongst bass anglers with boats or inflatables.
-Owing to the fact that most anglers only target bass at the dam, the carp and catfish have grown to massive sizes.
+As most anglers only target bass at the dam, the carp and catfish have grown to massive sizes.

 Irrigation

 The dam wall has a valve connecting the reservoir to an irrigation canal for farms downstream of the dam.